Out-of-State Merit Scholarships for 2018-2019

 - The writing section of the ACT will no longer be required for admissions or scholarship purposes.

-*For scholarships awarded only by Undergraduate Admissions - If tuition is being paid by an outside source, with the exception of the Academic Common Market, the scholarship dollars may be used for other educational expenses (room, board, books, etc.).
+*For scholarships awarded only by Undergraduate Admissions - If tuition is being paid by an outside source, the scholarship dollars may be used for other educational expenses (room, board, books, etc.).